- slide 1 of 27

 Upon telling his father this story, he discovers two things.
 The first is that the woman sells moonshine and other things to men.
 The other is that his father pulled her out of a fire that killed everyone else in her family when he was a boy.
 His father does not see this as heroism though as he blames himself for not having saved any of the others.

 This chapter begins once again by setting the time — it happened not with dates but with the space race.
 In this case, the launch of Luna 1.
 This chapter covers two things.
 The first being the slow understanding of the rocket book which they have finally gotten, which covers ideas such as De Laval nozzles.
 They also become convinced that in order to really understand what is in the book, they will need to learn calculus — a class that is not offered by their school.

-The other important point in this book is that there is a pillar explosion in the mine.
+The other important point in this chapter is that there is a pillar explosion in the mine.
 No one is hurt, but Sonny understands better what that means now than he did before his trip into the mine.
 It also once again shows the character of his father who lead the rescue crew into the dangerous passages even though he didn’t need to.

 Finally, it ends with a few more launches.
 This time, which is largely successful, they prove more than anything that they have reached the limit of what they are likely able to do with their current fuel.

 Wanting to learn calculus means asking to have the class.
 The difficulty in this is that the school does not offer the class.
 They are a mining town high school and don’t think that they need it.
 Yet the teacher agrees if the principle will agree.
 The problem is that he knows the superintendent will not allow it.